GoogleChrome/web.dev/src/site/content/en/blog/launch-handler/index.md

 <!--lint disable no-literal-urls -->

-1. Install the _Musicr 2.0_ app on a Chrome OS device.
+1. Install the _Musicr 2.0_ app on a ChromeOS device.
 1. Send yourself a link in a chat application of the form
    <code>https://launch-handler.glitch.me?track=<strong>https://example.com/music.mp3</strong></code>.
    (You can customize